Anchorsify/Anchorsify.github.io/_pages/u_Creation.md

 ##### Juggernaut
 You are a solid, hulking brute.
 You aren't necessarily tall, but you condition yourself hard and have always had a natural gift at receiving pain: Thick, solid forearm muscles and tendons, strong shins, you are a rough opponent to face and an even harder one to stop.

-You use STR/12, rather than STR/15, to calculate your Physical Damage Bonus, you reduce all damage you take by STR/4, and reduce the severity of any Stun you receive by STR/20.
+You use STR/12, rather than STR/15, to calculate your Physical Damage Bonus, you gain STR/4 Damage Reduction, and reduce the severity of any Stun you receive by STR/20.

 All your movement is reduced by 10%.
 This applies to your normal movement speed based on AGI, jutsu which allow you to travel (such as Vaulting Leap or Exploding Water Shockwave), and even knockback effects from your enemies.